-While we were able to find research on www.ncbi.nlm.nih.gov about the anti-aging properties of collagen, we couldn’t find research that showed a positive effect on weight loss.
-Some other weight loss ingredients in Vim and Vigor products, such as raspberry ketones, simply haven’t been shown to play a significant role in burning fat.
+While we were able to find research on www.ncbi.nlm.nih.gov about the anti-aging properties of collagen, we couldn’t find research that showed a positive effect on weight-loss.
+Some other ingredients in Vim and Vigor products, such as raspberry ketones, simply haven’t been shown to play a significant role in burning fat.

-Vim and Vigor looked interesting at first because of the unique focus on collagen, but we haven’t found enough information about collagen’s impact on weight loss.
-If collagen does have other helpful uses, then great!
-We are simply investigating the weight loss claims of these four products.
-Some of the other ingredients–raspberry ketones, for instance–have questionable ties to fat-burning as well, and others, like green coffee extract and grapefruit seed extract, aren’t worth Vim and Vigor’s price.
+Vim and Vigor looked interesting at first because of the unique focus on collagen, but we haven’t found enough information about the impact on improved losses.
+If it does have other helpful uses, then great!
+We are simply investigating the weight-loss claims of these four products.
+Some of the other ingredients–raspberry ketones, for instance–have questionable ties to fat-burning as well, and others, like green coffee extract and grapefruit seed extract, leave us skeptical when you look at the price.

-If you need a fat burner, try one that’s been proved to do just that–burn fat.
-Potent ingredients and clinical research are a big part of that.
+If you need a fat burner, try one that’s been shown to do just that–burn fat.
+Potent ingredients and clinical testing are a big part of that.

-One of our favorites from the last couple of years is something called Leptigen.
-It combines four powerful ingredients to burn fat and boost metabolism, and each of them has been clinically studied.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+It combines four powerful ingredients to help burn fat and boost metabolism, and each of them has been clinically studied.
 The online reviews look great, and there aren’t harmful side effects.